How to send an email from WordPress?

 https://wordpress.org/plugins/search/SMTP/

-Once the SMTP plugin is configured, all plugins and themes will automatically use the SMTP plugin details to send email.
+Once the SMTP plugin is configured, all plugins and themes will automatically use SMTP to send an email.
 No other configuration is required.

 Applies To: